 What is an ice axe?

 An ice axe is a multi-purpose tool which among other things can be used for arresting a fall.
 While hiking, an ice axe is held at the head (with the pick pointing to the rear) and used like a trekking pole.
-In case you should slip on icy surface, you lean on the pick and break.
+In case you should slip on icy surface, you lean on the pick and brake.
 A hiking ice axe consists of a shaft and the head.
 The head has a pick and a rear facing adze.
 Hiking and glacier travelling ice axes have long and straight shafts while climbing ice axes have convex shafts.

 How to self-arrest with an ice axe?